-We’ve released BitCurator 0.1.5, which you can find on the main page and software page of our wiki.
+We’ve released BitCurator 0.1.5, which you can find on the Release page.

 BitCurator 0.1.5 is an upgrade/maintenance release as we prepare to add reporting functionality in the next few weeks.
 Early reporting functionality will appear in 0.2, currently scheduled for mid-October.
 The current maintenance release includes updates to bulk extractor, scripting fixes for live data triage in Nautilus, and security patches.